mucosal-immunology-lab/elisa-analysis/README.md

 $x = c \left( \frac{a - d}{y - d} - 1 \right)^{\frac{1}{b}}$

 The `theta` output from `dr4pl` arranges the fit parameters as follows.
-Why they are presented in a different order than the standard 4-PL, nobody knows. :thinking:
+They are listed in the reverse order for some reason.

 1. Upper limit (i.e. `D`)
 2. EC50 (i.e. `C`)